KirinDave/voter-registration-analysis-tools/README.md

 ## Deployment

-## Contributing
-Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.

 ## Versioning
 For the versions available, see the tags on this repository.

 ## Authors
-Saill White - Initial author
+Saill White - Initial author http://www.votesleuth.org
-See also the list of contributors who participated in this project.

 ## License
 This project is licensed under the GPL 3 - see the LICENSE.md file for details

 ## Acknowledgments
-Hat tip to anyone who's code was used
-Inspiration
-etc